-The increasing incidence of reported child abuse is a special concern for Lion’s Heart.
+The increasing incidence of reported child abuse is a special concern for Lion’s Heart - Teen Volunteers and Leaders.
 It is the duty of all volunteers to recognize and report child abuse and neglect.
 Child abuse is damage to a child for which there is no "reasonable" explanation.
 Child abuse includes non-accidental physical injury, neglect, sexual molestation, and emotional abuse.
 The following guidelines have been adopted as the official policy.

 Volunteer Recruitment, Training and Supervision

 - In order to protect individuals, volunteers are encouraged to avoid, where possible, being alone with a single child.

 - Lion’s Heart - Teen Volunteers and Leaders volunteers will not, under any circumstances, discipline children by use of physical punishment or by failing to provide the necessities of care such as food or shelter.

 - Lion’s Heart - Teen Volunteers and Leaders volunteers should be alert to the physical and emotional state of all children each time they report for a program.
 Signs of injury or suspected child abuse should be reported to the Executive Director.